vuanhtuan1012/django-web-framework/README.md

 ### Common Problems

-We use the `Author` and `Book` classes below to demonstrate the problems.
+The `Author` and `Book` classes below are used to demonstrate the problems.

 ```python
 from django.db import models